How AI for Writing Is Changing the Way We Type

 The Rise of Large Language Models

 The real game-changer?
-Large language models (LLMs) like GPT-4, which powers many writing tools today.
-These massive neural networks have been trained on billions of text examples from books, articles, websites, and conversations.
+Large language models (LLMs) like GPT-4o and Claude, which power many writing tools in 2026.
+These massive neural networks have been trained on trillions of text examples from books, articles, websites, and real-world conversations—far more diverse and nuanced than earlier models.

-What makes them special isn't just their size—it's their ability to understand relationships between words and concepts.
-They don't just know that "dog" and "puppy" are related; they understand subtle differences in how these words are used.
+What makes them special isn't just their size—it's their ability to understand relationships between words, concepts, and even emotional subtext.
+They don't just know that "dog" and "puppy" are related; they grasp when to use "canine companion" in formal writing versus "doggo" in a casual text to a friend.
+In 2026, these models can even detect sarcasm, humor, and cultural references with surprising accuracy.

 This technology has enabled a new generation of AI keyboard apps that go far beyond autocorrect.
 They can: